greenarrow2019/Ansible-Network-Automation/Ansible/docs/playbook-roles.md

 However, when we have a large system with a lot of devices at different departments, The approach "putting everything in one file" may create a problem because the playbook will be very long and complex.

-Ansible came up with a new approach which can solve this problem.
+Ansible came up with a new approach that can solve this problem.
 Ansible lets users organize tasks in a directory structure called a **Role**.
 Breaking down a big playbook into multiple small files, and each file only has one purpose can help people work together easily.

 <a name = '2'></a>
 ## 2. Introduction